Constraints on dark energy from TDCOSMO & SLACS lenses: Introduction

 Myriad observational data have been used to place constraints on the equation of state of dark energy.
 For example, the Planck satellite's measurements of the cosmic microwave background (CMB) temperature anisotropies, E-mode polarisation and CMB lensing, along with baryon acoustic oscillations (BAO) measured by the 6dF Galaxy Survey and SDSS~\citep{Beutler2011, Ross:2014qpa, Alam:2016hwk} and the Pantheon catalogue of Type Ia supernovae (SNIa)~\citep{Scolnic:2017caz}, produced a measurement of $w=-1.028 \pm 0.031$~\citep{Aghanim:2018eyx}.
 A stated goal of Stage~IV surveys such as Euclid is to measure the dark energy equation of state with percent-level precision~\citep{Amendola:2016saw}.

-From a theoretical perspective, strong lensing time delays are a powerful probe of cosmology due to their ability to provide cosmological constraints at low redshift without reliance on the distance ladder.
-Strong lensing time delays are the measurement of the different arrival times of the multiple images of a gravitationally lensed source object~\citep{Refsdal1964b}.
+\nht{Strong lensing time delays are the measurement of the different arrival times of the multiple images of a gravitationally lensed source object~\citep{Refsdal1964b}.
 This time delay depends on the angular diameter distances between the objects involved and thus directly probes the expansion rate of the Universe, $H_0$.
+A distance ladder -- a calibration of luminosity distances, typically to SNIa, using parallax measurements and the period--luminosity relation of Cepheid variable stars -- is not needed to obtain cosmological information from strong lensing time delays, making them, on paper, a powerful probe of low-redshift cosmology.}

 Whilst there is no reliance on the distance ladder in strong lensing time delay measurements of $H_0$, there can be a fairly significant dependence on how the mass profile of the lens galaxy is modelled~\citep{Sonnenfeld:2017dca}.
 This problem has been recognised since the studies of the very first strongly lensed quasar for which time delays were measured, Q0957+561~\citep{Walsh1979, Falco1985}.